Kārlis Balodis: Biography

-He was self-taught and in 1883, as external candidate he graduated from gymnasium in Jelgava.
+He was self-taught, and in 1883, as external candidate, he graduated from gymnasium in Jelgava.

-He studied theology in Dorpat (1884-1887), in 1888 he was ordained a Lutheran pastor and went to Brazil, where in 1889-1891 he unsuccessfully tried to establish a Latvian colony.
+He studied theology in Dorpat during 1884-1887.
+In 1888, he was ordained as a Lutheran pastor and went to Brazil, where in 1889-1891, he unsuccessfully tried to establish a Latvian colony.
 In 1891-1892, he studied geography at the University of Jena in Germany and defended his doctoral thesis.
-In 1893-1895, he served as Lutheran pastor in the Urals and wrote studies on demography and statistics.
-In 1895, he moved to Germany again, studied economics at the universities of Munich and Strasbourg.
+In 1893-1895, he served as a Lutheran pastor in the Urals, and wrote studies on demography and statistics.
+In 1895, he moved back to Germany again, and studied economics at the Universities of Munich and Strasbourg.

-He became known as the demographer after the publication of the book "Mortality, age composition and longevity of the Russian Orthodox population of both sexes in 1851-1890."
+He became known as the demographer after the publication of his book "Mortality, age composition and longevity of the Russian Orthodox population of both sexes" in 1851-1890.

 Career

-Between 1884 and 1887 Kārlis studied theology at the University of Tartu.
+Between 1884 and 1887, Kārlis studied theology at the University of Tartu.
 In 1888, he was sent to Brazil to work as a Lutheran minister.
 In 1891 and 1892, he studied geography at the University of Jena.
 Between 1893 and 1895, he worked as a minister in the Ural Mountains region, and wrote his first researches on demography and statistics.
 In 1895, he started studying economics at the University of Munich.